melles1991/usecuewebsite/about/index.md

 I am a big fan of Jekyll (a website generator).
 To help fellow Jekyll-enthusiasts, I have launched [jekyllcodex.org](http://jekyllcodex.org) and I answer Jekyll-related questions on [Stack Overflow](http://stackoverflow.com/users/2397550/joosts).
 [CloudCannon](https://cloudcannon.com/) (an online CMS for Jekyll) mentioned me as a Jekyll expert on their '[experts page](https://cloudcannon.com/experts/)'.
 I was also one of the speakers on [JekyllConf 2019](https://jekyllconf.com/).

-Apart from Jekyll/CloudCannon websites I also develop WordPress, Issuu, MailChimp, Shopify and custom web solutions.
+Apart from Jekyll/CloudCannon websites I also develop WordPress and custom web solutions.
 My latest projects include [open source invoicing software](https://www.invoicelion.org/), called 'Invoice Lion', a tool to publish your [Instagram feed on your website](https://profilepageimages.usecue.com/), called 'PPI Loader' and a [platform for creating online magazines](https://www.onlinemagazinemaker.com/), called 'Online Magazine Maker'.

 &nbsp;